Is Roast Beef Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-With caution.
+Yes, with caution.
 Roast beef is safe during pregnancy only when heated to steaming hot (165°F) before eating.
-Cold deli roast beef carries a risk of Listeria contamination, which can be harmful to your baby.
+Cold roast beef from the deli counter carries a risk of Listeria contamination.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.